-NOW Council Notes to the infancial statements 30 June 2022 Depreciation 13.
-Each part of an item of IPPE with a cost that is significant in relation to the total cost of the asset should be depreciated separately (componentisation).
-14. The purpose of depreciation is to record the value (or cost) of the asset that has been consumed during the accounting period so that users can obtain an understanding of Council's assets and their performance.
-Depreciation expense in the financial statements should not be used as a proxy for the amount of future funding required to replace the existing asset nor a mechanism to set users' charges or rates based on fully funding depreciation.
-AASB 116.58 15.
-Generally, land has an unlimited life, however Councils need to depreciate land if it is considered to have a finite life, for example being used for quarries or landfill.
-16. Straight-line method of depreciation reduces the cost of the asset uniformly over the useful life of the asset which is considered the method that most closely reflects the expected pattern of consumption of the future economic benefits embodied in the assets of councils OLG 17.
+- 15. Each part of an item of IPPE with a cost that is significant in relation to the total cost of the asset should be depreciated separately (componentisation). - 16.
+The purpose of depreciation is to record the value (or cost) of the asset that has been consumed during the accounting period so that users can obtain an understanding of Council's assets and their performance.
+Depreciation expense in the financial statements should not be used as a proxy for the amount of future funding required to replace the existing asset nor a mechanism to set users' charges or rates based on fully funding depreciation. - 17.
+Generally, land has an unlimited life, however Councils need to depreciate land if it is considered to have a finite life, for example being used for quarries or landfill. - 18.
+Straight-line method of depreciation reduces the cost of the asset uniformly over the useful life of the asset which is considered the method that most closely reflects the expected pattern of consumption of the future economic benefits embodied in the assets of councils - 19.
 OLG preference is for all councils to use straight-line method for depreciation of IPPE.
-If councils are using a depreciation method other than straight-line then councils need to have detailed systems and controls to support that alternative model.
-18. Where a council changes from a depreciation method other than straight-line to straight-line then it is accounted for as a change in accounting estimate per AASB 108 (change in expected pattern of consumption of the future economic benefits embodied in depreciable assets) and therefore should be accounted for on a prospective basis.
-Residual value AASB agenda decision The AASB's stated view is that residual value reflects consideration receivable for an asset at the end of its useful life to the entity, and accordingly would not include cost savings from the reuse of in-situ materials.
-This means that the potential cost savings from reusing existing infrastructure components should not be recognised as a residual value, i.e., an asset should be written down to zero at the point of renewal.
-Any savings that are expected to be achieved by the reuse of in situ material would be expected to be reflected in the replacement cost.
-Rural Fire Services (RFS) assets Under Section 119 of the Rural Fire Services Act 1997 (NSW), 'all firefighting equipment purchased or constructed wholly or from money to the credit of the Fund is to be vested in the council of the area for or on behalf of which the firefighting equipment has been purchased or constructed'.
-The NSW Government has confirmed its view that these assets are not controlled by the NSW Rural Fire Services or the State.
-Councils need to assess whether they control any rural firefighting equipment in accordance with Australian Accounting Standards and recognise in their financial statements any material assets under their control and state the relevant accounting policy in relation to the treatment.
+If councils are using a depreciation method other than straight-line then councils need to have detailed systems and controls to support that alternative model. - 20.
+Where a council changes from a depreciation method other than straight-line to straight-line then it is accounted for as a change in accounting estimate per AASB 108 (change in expected pattern of consumption of the future economic benefits embodied in depreciable assets) and therefore should be accounted for on a prospective basis.